savonet/liquidsoap/doc/content/multitrack.md

 ## Conventions

-In order to make things work, we need to assume a couple of conventions.
+Now that we have seen how we can create any collection of tracks with any possible name, in order to make things work, we need to assume a couple of conventions.

 First, **only the FFmpeg decoder and encoder supports multitrack**.
 This means that you need to have `liquidsoap` compiled with the FFmpeg support to take advantage of it.